abhi-sumo-zz/chaos-engine/README.md

 - [ ] Design Document for the running a scenario, and single round of the game.
 - [ ] Design Document for Extending Scenarios beyond the playground.
 - [ ] Design Document for Running Reports.
+- [ ] Business Validation of the User Need and Value.